Houten: History of Houten

 Remains of a Roman villa have been found in the old centre of Houten, made visible in a street pattern.
-These remains were discovered in the 1950s.
+These remains were discovered in 1957.

 In the Dark Ages, Houten took shape as a rural centre.
 The area of the municipality of Houten was divided in the so-called gerechten ("districts"), the names of which are still in use: Schonauwen, Wulven, Waijen, Heemstede.

 Many elements of present-day Houten are remnants of its history.
 Prominent in the old centre (Het Oude Dorp, "The Old Town") are the Roman Catholic Church (1884) and the Protestant Church (1563).
 The first accounts of the older church date from the ninth century; the oldest parts of the present church building are probably from the eleventh century.
 Another prominent building is the restaurant-cafe De Engel ("The Angel"), already mentioned in the 16th century as a tavern.

 Former access roads to the old centre are still recognisable by their names, such as the Odijkseweg and Loerikseweg.
 Houten had many orchards, but few have survived.